 It’s also a bottomless brunch – but that’s just the drinks!

 Check out times and dates or make a booking here.

 This is definitely one of the most fun things to do in Soho.

 Mystery surrounds exactly how these appeared stuck all over the centre of London but there are seven noses to be found in Soho (well, technically one is in Endell Street in Covent Garden).

 The D’Arblay Street nose is notoriously hard to find but I did get it on this trip….I think.

-5. Pay Homage to Kirsty MacColl
+16. Pay Homage to Kirsty MacColl

 This British singer and songwriter was killed in a speedboat accident in Mexico in the year 2000 but her memory lives on in the form of a bench in Soho Square marked with some of her lyrics.

 And if you don’t think you know who MacColl is, that probably isn’t the case.
 If you’re from a country that plays Xmas tunes, chances are you have sung along with her at least once….she’s the female voice, alongside Shane McGowan of The Pogues on Fairytale of New York.

 If you’re interested in hearing more, head onto YouTube and check out her cover of Billy Bragg’s New England (one of my favourite karaoke songs), They Don’t Know and Terry.